Nevexo/bt-lantis/README.md

 This is the server the LANTIS router will be running on.
 It's usually within a private network that you want to forward ports from.

 'host' is the IP address of the machine you're using.
 This IP address must be accessible by the remote server (unless you're using bypass_nat) - you can enter auto in this field to have LANTIS automatically detect your IP address.

+Please note: LANTIS can technically support using a different local server for the watchdog.
+This feature is complicated to implement, so bas not been implemented into bt-lantis.
+If there is demand for it, it can be added in the future.

 #### Options